toddhorner/AFT/MO.md

     Agriculture is not cited as a required topic.

+2. [RSA 89.340](http://revisor.mo.gov/main/OneSection.aspx?section=89.340&bid=4632) describes the contents of a city zoning plan.
+Agriculture (or any form of natural resource conservation) is not included as a manadated or optional section.

 #### Require localities to protect agricultural resources in their local plans

 **NO**